akltech/Object-Detection/README.md

   ```

   2. Use the ```cv.detectMultiScale()``` to detect the vehicles. ```cv.detectMultiScale()``` detects objects of different sizes in our input video and returns the detected objects as a list of rectangles.
-  The ```cv.rectangle()`` method reads from list of rectangles that we processed from our video to draw rectangles around the cars.
+  The ```cv.rectangle()`` method reads from list of rectangles that you processed from our video to draw rectangles around the cars.
   ```
         # detects objects of different sizes from our input video and outputs list of rectangles
         cars = car_cascade.detectMultiScale(gray, 1.1, 1)